 You can find further information on the Home Report and apply for the LIFT and Help to Buy schemes at mygov.scot.

 The First Home Fund shared equity scheme aims to help first-time buyers purchase a property that meets their needs and is located in the area where they want to live.
 It is open to all first-time buyers in Scotland and there are no restrictions on the type of property you can purchase through the scheme.
-Apply to the scheme.
+An evaluation of the First Home Fund has been published:

 An evaluation of the Scottish Government's shared equity schemes has been published.